Hyperloop Technology

 Interreg: HyperBRIDGE

 HyperBRIDGE is a interregional project between Germany and the Netherlands.
 The project aims to accelerate the development of hyperloop technology in the Dutch-German border region by connecting small and medium-sized enterprises (SMEs), universities and research institutions.
 Launched in October 2025 and funded under the Interreg VI A Deutschland-Nederland.
+To achieve this goal, Project HyperBRIDGE leverages two key test facilities: The European Hyperloop Center (EHC) in Veendam, Netherland, and the goTube facility at the University of applied sciences in Emden, Germany.

 Focus Areas